Life and death on India's slow train to prosperity

 Indeed, speculation is mounting the government will collapse before its term is up.

-As if to underline the sense of paralysis, hours before Roy was installed as the new railways minister on Tuesday, a train crashed into a van at a level crossing in Uttar Pradesh state, killing 15 people.
+As if to underline the sense of paralysis, hours before Roy was installed as the new railways minister on Tuesday, a train crashed into a van at a level crossing in Uttar Pradesh, killing 15 people.

 The clock is ticking for the railway network, a vital but broken asset that could yet help put the Indian economy back on track - if only there was the political will.